 ACIUCN membership fees

 ACIUCN is an independently funded organisation, we rely on the financial support of our Members and Associates to enable us to continue our work to serve Australia’s IUCN network.
 Funding is provided in the form of membership dues, partnerships and in-kind support.
 Our Membership dues are reviewed every few years and are kept modest to ensure that they do not act as a barrier to membership, whilst facilitating the committees work.
 Membership rates vary depending of the size and scope of your organisation or agency.

 2024-2027 ACIUCN Membership dues

-Please see the table below for all membership dues.
+Please see the table below for all membership dues (excluding GST).
 It is important to note that ACIUCN membership dues are separate to the dues paid for global IUCN membership.
 ACIUCN’s membership fees contribute specifically towards facilitating the work of the Australian Committee for IUCN.

 Contribute your expertise -